Spatial Embedding Models

 count = invalid_mask.sum()

-raise ValueError(f"Found {count} invalid/empty/degenerate geometries.
+raise ValueError(f"Found {count} invalid/empty geometries.
 Clean before embedding.")

 def flatten_geom(geom):